Frank-Pechar/js-guess-number/README.md

 ## JavaScript Project
 ## Description of App Functionality, Features, and Methods

 Javascript coding project I completed from Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this project through the course I then added additional formatting modifications and commenting of the code.
+This project was originally designed just for the desktop.
+I created necessary adaptations for mobile devices.
+I also made numerous other refinements and extensively commented the JavaScript code for educational purposes.

 App can be run from: https://frank-pechar-js-guess-number.netlify.app/